Roman-HLIS-Cosmology-PIT/slimfarmer/README.md

 # slimfarmer

-A streamlined multi-band photometry pipeline that uses **SEP** for source detection and **Tractor** for PSF/galaxy model fitting, with correlated-noise corrections derived from noise realizations.
+A streamlined multi-band photometry pipeline that uses **SEP** for source detection and **Tractor** for galaxy model fitting, with correlated-noise corrections derived from noise realizations.
 Designed for Roman IMCOM coadds and inspired by [The Farmer](https://github.com/astroweaver/the_farmer) (Weaver et al. 2023).

 For algorithmic details, derivations, and validation results, see [`docs/research_note.md`](docs/research_note.md).